Extraltodeus/Vector_Sculptor_ComfyUI/README.md

 ## Note:

 I make these nodes to try to understand things deeper.
-My maths can sometimes be wrong sometimes.
+My maths can sometimes be wrong.
 Everything I do is self-taught with an overly top-to-bottom approach.

 I feel that what I have done might also be done by tweaking the activation functions but I haven't got that far.
 Yet.